 La Musica, now in its third decade, has established itself as an artistic and critical success and an outstanding American cultural institution.
-Guided by Artistic Director Bruno Giuranna and Associate Artistic Director Derek Han, La Musica fulfills its mission to bring together the finest musicians of Europe and the Americas to present exciting programs of familiar and unusual chamber music, communicating a joy in performance to enthusiastic audiences.
-La Musica is steered by president Sally Faron and a dedicated board of directors.
+Guided by Artistic Director Bruno Giuranna and Associate Artistic Director Derek Han, La Musica fulfills its mission to bring together the finest musicians from around the world to present exciting programs of familiar and seldom-heard chamber music, communicating a joy in performance to enthusiastic audiences.
+La Musica is steered by president Sally Faron, executive director Mark Noble, and a dedicated board of directors.

 In 1992, La Musica moved from the Historic Asolo Theater to the Sarasota Opera House to perform its concerts.
 Also that year, La Musica was invited to the University of South Florida/New College for rehearsals and lectures, where it remains in residence in Mildred Sainer Pavilion, New College of Florida.
 Starting in 1994, new festival activities were added: special rehearsals for young people, pre-concert lectures, colloquia, and lectures by visiting scholars.